29 May 2018 - 02 June 2018

-The meeting will bring together 25-30 experts representing different government organizations, academia, NGOs, donors working on cross-sectoral and transboundary cooperation in the areas of water, energy, and land in the Indus basin.
-The main goal of this workshop is to co-develop in partnership with stakeholders from the four riparian countries:
+The meeting will bring together approximately 30 stakeholders representing different research, NGOs, donors and government organizations, working on cross-sectoral issues in the areas of water, energy, and land in the Indus basin.
+The main goal of this workshop is to co-develop with stakeholders from the four riparian countries:

-This workshop is part of a larger stakeholder process that IIASA in partnership with GEF and UNIDO is implementing to ensure that project tools and outcomes from the ISWEL project contribute to developing capacities and knowledge for water-energy-land nexus management.
-To this end, a number of workshops have been planned in each basin with the purpose of:
+This workshop is part of a larger stakeholder process that IIASA in partnership with GEF and UNIDO is implementing as part of the ISWEL project, that seeks to provide project tools and outcomes that can contribute to examining and supporting decisions and knowledge for water-energy-land nexus management in the Indus Basin.

 International Institute for Applied Systems Analysis (IIASA)

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313